aminography/PrimeCalendar/README.md

 ```

 ### • Date Conversion
-Converting dates in different types is possible simply by calling converter methods.
+Conversion of dates to different types is possible by calling the converter methods.

 > **Java**
 ```java